xmess7/Ccfp_Weekly_Trade_Monitor/CustomIndicator/Readme.md

 Got some idea or approach that you want to have the ccfp EA monitor??
 Use the provided code to create your own indicator that the EA will monitor.

-The video explanation is somewhat simple but what it should convey what a needs to be done in order to create a working indicator.
+The video explanation is somewhat simple but what it will convey what is needs to be done in order to create a working custome indicator.

 Check out the code, use it as a template.